KolmogorovLab/Wakhan/README.md

 ## Useful optional parameters

-* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.
+* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere-bed` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.

 * `--use-sv-haplotypes` To use phased Severus SV/breakpoints [default: disabled]

 * `--cpd-internal-segments` For change point detection algo on internal segments after breakpoint/cpd algo for more precise segmentation.

-* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: 100]
+* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: auto-inferred from longest segments]

-* `--centromere` Path to centromere annotations BED file [default: annotations/grch38.cen_coord.curated.bed]
+* `--centromere-bed` Path to centromere annotations BED file [default: annotations/grch38.cen_coord.curated.bed]

-* `--cancer-genes` Path to Cancer Genes in TSV format to display in CNA plots [default: annotations/CancerGenes.tsv]
+* `--cancer-genes` Path to Cancer Genes in TSV format to display in CNA plots [default: annotations/COSMIC_cancer_genes.tsv]

 * `--pdf-enable` Enabling PDF output for plots